greg-raven/Uncommon-Sense/_posts/2009-11-10-the-forced-march-to-mediocrity.md

 ---
-title: 'The forced march to mediocrity'
+title: "The forced march to mediocrity"
 layout: post
 categories:
 - economics